Introduction to CascadaScript: Concurrent by Default, Sequential by Exception

 If you've ever fought through promise hell, callback pyramids, or race conditions, Cascada might just feel like magic.

 It turns async programming from a juggling act into a walk in the park.
-You write code like a human - simple, sequential, intuitive - and let the runtime handle the parallelism and safety behind the scenes.
+You write code like a human - simple, sequential, intuitive - and let the runtime handle the concurrency and safety behind the scenes.

 The future of async programming isn't about getting better at promises.
 It's about not having to think about them at all.